Naz Dasht

-Naz Dasht (نازدشت) (Note: Also romanized as Nāz Dasht) is a village in, and the capital of, Ghainab Rural District of the Central District of Sarbisheh County, South Khorasan province, Iran.
+Naz Dasht (نازدشت) (Note: Also romanized as Nāz Dasht) is a village in, and the capital of, Gheynab Rural District in the Central District of Sarbisheh County, South Khorasan province, Iran.

 Demographics

-Population

 At the time of the 2006 National Census, the village's population was 743 in 166 households, when it was in Momenabad Rural District.
 The following census in 2011 counted 901 people in 234 households.
-The 2016 census measured the population of the village as 990 people in 269 households, by which time the village had been transferred to Ghainab Rural District created in the district.
+The 2016 census measured the population of the village as 990 people in 269 households, by which time it had been separated from the rural district in the formation of Gheynab Rural District.
 It was the most populous village in its rural district.